Skip to content

 Answer: The Great Pyramid of Giza, built around 2560 BCE for Pharaoh Khufu.
 It was the tallest human-made structure on Earth for nearly 3,800 years.

-Why it stumps people: It doesn’t, usually.
-But a surprising number of players confuse the Seven Wonders of the Ancient World with the New Seven Wonders chosen in 2007.
-The Colosseum, Taj Mahal and Machu Picchu are modern list picks.
-Only the Great Pyramid survives from the original.
+Where it goes wrong: Usually it doesn’t.
+The slip comes when players swap the Seven Wonders of the Ancient World for the New Seven Wonders voted in during 2007.
+The Colosseum, Taj Mahal and Machu Picchu belong to that modern list.
+From the original seven, only the Great Pyramid is still standing.

 2. What writing system did ancient Sumerians use?
 (Easy)